All you need to know about Kidney Disease Life Insurance

 Kidney Disease critical illness cover amounts

-Critical illness cover is slightly different to life insurance in the sense that it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
+Critical illness cover is slightly different from life insurance in the sense that it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
 Most people relate this type of cover to illnesses like Cancer, which is the biggest reason for claims for critical illness cover.
 Things to consider are:

 - Income (after Tax)